MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 {2} as text                 // error, type mismatch
 ```

-Note that the `is` and `as` operators only accept primitive types as their right operand.
+Note that the `is` and `as` operators only accept nullable primitive types as their right operand.
 M does not provide means to check values for conformance to custom types.

 A type `X` is _compatible_ with a type `Y` if and only if all values that conform to `X` also conform to `Y`.
 All types are compatible with type `any` and no types (but `none` itself) are compatible with type `none`.
 The following graph shows the compatibility relation.
 (Type compatibility is reflexive and transitive.
 It forms a lattice with type `any` as the top and type `none` as the bottom value.)
 The names of abstract types are set in _italics_.